wilsomwong/Asus-TUF-FX504GE-Hackintosh/MacOS Ventura/README.md

 - Thanks to RehabMan for ACPI patching guides.
 - Thanks to hackintosh-stuff for ComboJack support for ALC255.
 - Thanks to Facebook Page called "Hackintosh" , "我和我的黑苹果“.
-- Reference to RobyRew.Thanks to him, he's been such a cool guy to me and the community!
+- Reference to RobyRew.
+Thanks to him, he's been such a cool guy to me and the community!
 RobyRew Github : https://github.com/RobyRew/ASUS-FX504GE-Hackintosh_OpenCore.

 ## Last Thing ..